 Subscription statuses (or states) represent particular stages in the subscription processing.
-Each subscription state is interconnected with a fulfillment request.
-Therefore, for example, an approved fulfillment request transfers an associated subscription to the Active state, while a rejected request transfers it to the Terminated state.
+Each subscription state is interconnected with an approved or rejected fulfillment request.
+Therefore, for example, an approved purchase request transfers an associated subscription to the Active state, while a rejected purchase request transfers it to the Terminated state.

 Each subscription state is schematically illustrated in the following diagram and described under corresponding header below.

 Once a customer purchases your product, the Connect platform generates a fulfillment request and a new subscription.
 The initial status of this subscription is Processing.
 This status indicates that Vendors are required to process the created subscription by approving or rejecting the associated fulfillment request.
 Furthermore, a new subscription is assigned to this state, the system sends your specified Pending Template to your customers or resellers.

 In case this fulfillment request is approved, Connect transfers this processing subscription to the Active state.
 Otherwise, the request if rejected, the platform assigns the Terminated status to this subscription.

 Note that it is not possible to delete or suspend processing subscriptions.
 The Connect platform ensures that all purchases are processed by Vendors.

 The Draft status represent an optional subscription state that is displayed in case a subscription is not validated.
 Therefore, a draft subscriptions and its associated draft request can be used for pre-provisioning validation.

 In case this subscription is validated successfully, the system transfers the subscription to the Processing state.
 Otherwise, this draft subscription and its associated draft request are deleted within the system.